mt89vein/Sstv.DomainExceptions/README.md

 ### What is DomainExceptions?

-DomainExceptions is a simple little library build to provide convenient way to markup code with error codes, to add an error description, enrich logs with error code, context data, collect error code metrics and so on.
+DomainExceptions is a simple little library built to provide a convenient way to markup code with error codes, to add an error description, enrich logs with error code and context data, collect error code metrics, and so on.

 ### What is an error code?